CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Routing/Static-Routing.md

     post-down ip route del 10.10.10.101/32 via 10.0.1.0
 ```

 The `ip route` command allows you to manipulate the kernel routing table directly from the Linux shell.
 See `man ip(8)` for details.
-FRRouting monitors the kernel routing table changes and updates its own routing table accordingly.
+[FRR](## "FRRouting") monitors the kernel routing table changes and updates its own routing table accordingly.

 {{< /tab >}}
 {{< /tabs >}}